 Preparation

-4. Once dissolved, add the quark, sugar and salt, and mix well.
+4. Once dissolved, add the quark, sugar and salt and mix well.

-10. Meanwhile, heat the oven to 225ºC.
+10. Meanwhile, preheat the oven to 225ºC.

-Happy Saint Lucia Day!
+Happy St. Lucia Day!

 Leave a comment